 Pins and Genuine Pins

-Pins are collectible achievements displayed on your CS: GO profile for all players to see while in a match.
-Some pins can be purchased or unboxed from the Collectible Pins Capsules Series.
-Genuine Pins are similar to regular pins but can only be obtained by going to a Valve-sponsored event, and they are not tradeable or marketable.
+Pins in Counter-Strike: Global Offensive are collectible achievements that can be displayed on your profile for other players to see while you are in a match.
+Some pins can be purchased or unboxed from Collectible Pins Capsules Series, while Genuine Pins can only be obtained by attending a Valve-sponsored event.
+Genuine Pins are similar to regular pins, but they are not tradeable or marketable.
+Collecting pins is popular among some players, and they can be a way to show off your accomplishments or show your support for a specific event.